SQream/sqream_docs/guides/migration/orc.rst

 .. _orc:

 **********************
-Migrate from ORC
+Insert from ORC
 **********************

-This guide can help has instructions for migrating data from ORC files into SQream DB using :ref:`EXTERNAL TABLE<external_tables>`.
+This guide covers inserting data from ORC files into SQream DB using :ref:`EXTERNAL TABLE<external_tables>`.

 1. Prepare the files